anhnguyendepocen/introbayesmed/README.md

 # Introduction to Bayesian analysis for medical studies

-Thanks to [Andrew Heiss](https://www.andrewheiss.com/) whose [Datavisualization website class](https://datavizm20.classes.andrewheiss.com) served as template for this website.
+Thanks to [Andrew Heiss](https://www.andrewheiss.com/) whose [Datavisualization website class](https://datavizm20.classes.andrewheiss.com) served as a template and an inspiration for this website.

 ## Theme